 Xbox Cloud Gaming (xCloud) on iOS What are the requirements?

 All iOS devices (iPhone, iPad, and iPod Touch) that want to use Xbox Game Pass (xCloud) will need to have iOS 12.0 or later.
 The app takes up 98.2 MB, so make sure you have enough room on your device before downloading.

 Xbox Cloud Gaming (xCloud) on iOS What app do I need?

 Accessing the app is free.
 However, you'll need to pay a subscription to actually access any of the games.

 Xbox Cloud Gaming (xCloud) on iOS What games are available?

-There are currently over 100 games for players to access, including big hits like Elder Scrolls V: Skyrim, Gears 5, NieR: Automata, Ori and the Blind Forest, and more.
+There are currently over 100 games for players to access on Xbox Cloud Gaming (xCloud), including big hits like Elder Scrolls V: Skyrim, Gears 5, NieR: Automata, Ori and the Blind Forest, and more.
 If you subscribe to Xbox Game Pass Ultimate and get EA Play, you'll also be able to play games like The Sims 4, Star Wars Squadrons, Jedi Fallen Order, and more.
-It's possible that some games available on Android won't be available on iOS and vice versa.
-We'll update you when we learn more.

 Xbox Cloud Gaming (xCloud) on iOS Do I need a controller?

 Yes, you'll want to use an external controller since only a few games currently feature touch controls.
 Microsoft recommends players use an Xbox Wireless Controller when playing games on Xbox Game Pass (xCloud).
 PS4 controllers work as well since Microsoft wants this service to be available to a wide audience.
 These are especially useful when playing on a compatible iPad but also works with iPhones as well.

 There are also iPhone controllers that basically turn your iPhone into a Switch with convenient buttons and joysticks on either side of the screen.
-My favorite is the Razer Kishi, which fits a wide range of phones, can easily be uninstalled, and feels great in my hands.
+My favorite is the Razer Kishi, which fits a wide range of phones, can easily be uninstalled, and feels great in hand.

 For more options, check out Microsoft's recommended controller list.